We flew into the international airport of San Pedro Sula from Miami.

 It was hard to see the grounds, but we were greeted by one of the staff, and he lead to the outside patio area where dinner was being served.
 We immediately felt welcome and my knees weakened a bit from the savory smells coming out of the kitchen, they were amazing.

-It's hard to read a menu in the Jungle, should've brought the flashlight.
+It's hard to read a menu in the Jungle, should've brought a flashlight.
 I just wanted whatever that smell was, plus a cold beer.

-Just then, a couple moved toward our table and it turned out to be the owners Udo and Silvia.
-They were from Germany-- aahhhh that explains the smell, it was brat's or something similar.
+A couple moved toward our table and it turned out to be the owners Udo and Silvia.
+They were from Germany-- aahhhh that explains the smell, it was bratwurst!

-Udo was an avid river rafter and chef, also an incredible craftsman.
-Silvia loved horses, so we immediately hit it off!
+Udo is an avid river rafter and chef, also an incredible craftsman.
+Silvia loves horses, so we immediately hit it off!

 Back to the food.